NXP/eiq-olive/examples/yolo/README.md

     olive run --config onnx2quant.json
     ```

-    The results will be stored in `outputs-quant`.
+    The results will be stored in `outputs-quant/`.

 4. Run an example pass that converts the `TFLite` model (created in step 2.) to `Neutron` accelerated model:

     ```
-    olive run --config neutron_conversion_sdk_25_03.json
+    olive run --config neutron_conversion.json
     ```

-    The results will be stored in `outputs-neutron-convert`.
+    The results will be stored in `outputs-neutron-convert/`.

 5. Run an example pass that converts the `TFLite` model (created in step 2.) to `Vela`: